warc0s/sh/README.md

 - Execute it: script.sh

 ## Actual Scripts:
-- Benchmark: YABS benchmark, useful to see performance of pc/vps
+- Benchmark: YABS benchmark, very useful to see performance of pc/vps

+# Donations?
+Coming soon.